-In-Network Out-of-Network Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months There is no coinsurance, copayment, or deductible for Medicare-covered screening mammograms.
-There is no coinsurance, copayment, or deductible for Medicare-covered screening mammograms.
-Cervical and vaginal cancer screening Covered services include: For all women, Pap tests and pelvic exams are covered once every 24 months.
-If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past three years: one Pap test every 12 months.
-There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.
-There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.
-Prostate cancer screening exams For men age 50 and older, the following are covered once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for a Medicare-covered annual PSA test.
+In-Network Out-of-Network Prostate cancer screening exams For men aged 50 and older, the following are covered once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for a Medicare-covered annual PSA test.
 There is no coinsurance, copayment, or deductible for a Medicare-covered annual PSA test.
 Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
 During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy.
 There is no coinsurance, copayment, or deductible for the Medicare-covered intensive behavioral therapy cardiovascular disease preventive benefit.
 There is no coinsurance, copayment, or deductible for the Medicare-covered intensive behavioral therapy cardiovascular disease preventive benefit.

-Y0114\23\3002764\I\C 07/08/2022 2023 Custom PPO Plan 15P - Premium Part B GA

-In-Network Out-of-Network Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every five years (60 months).
+Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every five years (60 months).
 There is no coinsurance, copayment, or deductible for Medicare-covered cardiovascular disease testing that is covered once every five years.
 There is no coinsurance, copayment, or deductible for Medicare-covered cardiovascular disease testing that is covered once every five years.

+Y0114\24\3005381\0000\I\M 06/27/2023 2024 Custom PPO Plan 15P Part B GA

-Welcome to Medicare" preventive visit The plan covers a one-time "Welcome to Medicare" preventive visit.
+In-Network Out-of-Network Welcome to Medicare preventive visit The plan covers a one-time Welcome to Medicare preventive visit.
 The visit includes a review of your health, measurements of height, weight, body mass index, blood pressure, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
-There is no coinsurance, copayment, or deductible for the Medicare-covered "Welcome to Medicare" preventive visit.
-There is no coinsurance, copayment, or deductible for the Medicare-covered "Welcome to Medicare" preventive visit.
+Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.
+There is no coinsurance, copayment, or deductible for the Medicare-covered Welcome to Medicare preventive visit.
+There is no coinsurance, copayment, or deductible for the Medicare-covered Welcome to Medicare preventive visit.
 Annual wellness visit If you've had Medicare Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
-Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you don't need to have had a "Welcome to Medicare" preventive visit to be covered for annual wellness visits after you've had Part B for 12 months.
-There is no coinsurance, copayment, or deductible for the Medicare-covered annual wellness visit.
-There is no coinsurance, copayment, or deductible for the Medicare-covered annual wellness visit.
+There is no coinsurance, copayment, or deductible for the Medicare-covered annual wellness There is no coinsurance, copayment, or deductible for the Medicare-covered annual wellness Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
+However, you don't need to have had a Welcome to Medicare preventive visit to be covered for annual wellness visits after you've had Part B for 12 months. visit. visit.
+Depression screening We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide follow- up treatment and/or referrals.
+There is no coinsurance, copayment, or deductible for a Medicare-covered annual depression screening visit.
+There is no coinsurance, copayment, or deductible for a Medicare-covered annual depression screening visit.

-Y0114\23\3002764\I\C 07/08/2022 2023 Custom PPO Plan 15P - Premium Part B GA
+Y0114\24\3005381\0000\I\M 06/27/2023 2024 Custom PPO Plan 15P Part B GA